 Williams and Foote wanted someone with the same philosophy, along with some other, very specific, criteria.

 “Being a woman financial professional, focusing heavily on women clients is our niche,” said Williams.
 “Choosing a woman successor would fit the mold of who we are.
 We also wanted a smart go-getter, someone to complement us and add value to the firm.”

 They began mentioning to wholesalers that they were searching for successor candidates.
 “Sure enough,” said Williams, “it was a wholesaler who said, ‘I know this gal…’”

 Enter Kaitlin Hewell.
 The millennial had more than a decade of experience in the financial services industry, a go-getter clearly on her way up.

 The partners arranged a get-together with Hewell.
 They were upfront about why they were meeting.

 “She knew we were looking for a successor,” said Foote.

 The trio met for breakfast frequently over the following year.
-The partners would catch up on how the younger advisor’s career was progressing, sharing some of their own professional lives, the three of them getting to know each other better.
+The partners would catch up on how the younger financial professional's career was progressing, sharing some of their own professional lives, the three of them getting to know each other better.
 The meetings enabled the three to build a solid relationship.